-Basically you can do 2 things to fight cart abandonment.
-You can;
+Basically, you can do 2 things to fight cart abandonment:

 Preventing cart abandonment: I’m still working on my big cart abandonment checklist.
 It will contain more than 40 errors you can fix to prevent and fix cart abandonment.
-Stay tuned, it will;
+So stay tuned!

 Bring back abandoned carts: I’ve already covered this topic in another post, you can read it here.

 Since WooCommerce doesn’t show it, you can use GhostMonitor to see your cart abandonment stats.

 The same as cart abandonment, you must take action.

 I tackle it with Mousestats Form Analytics and GhostMonitor.
 Mousestats will tell you which field is hard to fill for your buyers.
 GhostMonitor will automatically bring them back to complete the purchase.

 There was an equivocal field on our checkout page.
 It was the “Message field”.